bcgov/dbc-pylib/docs/FMEServer.md

 * Basics of python data structures: [https://docs.python.org/2/tutorial/datastructures.html](https://docs.python.org/2/tutorial/datastructures.html)
 * Nested data structures: [http://www.pasteur.fr/formation/infobio/python/ch10.html](http://www.pasteur.fr/formation/infobio/python/ch10.html)

 The pretty print module is useful when trying to decipher the data structure that is returned.
-The following example "pretty" prints a nested data structure:
+The previous example showed how to format the published parameters that were returned.
+The following example "pretty" prints a more complex nested data structure:

 ```
 import pprint